Mineric/canister/README.md

 # Canister
-- code agent - rescursively self improve (experimentation)
+- A canister is a containerized environment where code agents reside, designed for recursive self-improvement and experimentation.

 ## Overview